medcomdk/dk-medcom-carecommunication/input/pagecontent/index.md

 The [MedComCareCommunication](http://medcomfhir.dk/fhir/carecommunication/StructureDefinition/medcom-careCommunication-communication) profile contains the main content of the message.
 It based on the Communication resource.
 MedComCareCommunication profile shall include a category code as defined in the [MedComCareCommunicationCategories ValueSet](http://medcomfhir.dk/ig/terminology/ValueSet/medcom-careCommunication-categories) and it is allowed to add a topic of the message which may be in free text or from a regionally agreed list of topics that supports and elaborates the category.

 The profile also includes one or more message segment that consists of a message text and associated signature or an attachment.
 In MedComCareCommunication profile message segments can be found under the element payload.
-A CareCommunication shall always include a message segment with a message text and it may include zero or more message segments with an attachment.
+A CareCommunication shall always include a message segment with a message text and associated signature.
+A CareCommunication may include zero or more message segments with an attachment.

-###### Sender and recipient
-In the [MedComCareCommunicationMessageHeader](https://medcomfhir.dk/ig/carecommunication/StructureDefinition-medcom-careCommunication-messageHeader.html) profile it is required to include information about a sender and receiver in terms of a reference to a [MedComMessagingOrganization](https://medcomfhir.dk/ig/messaging/StructureDefinition-medcom-messaging-organization.html).
-This information is used for transportation matters and will always include an EAN- and SOR-identifier.

-It is possible to add a more specific receiver, called recipient, and a more specific sender of a message.
+Further, It is possible to add a more specific receiver, called recipient, and a more specific sender of a message.
 These can be found in the MedComCareCommunication profile.
 This may be used to include a more specific group of professionals or practitioner related to the care and wellbeing of the patient or citizen.
 An example could be to address a specific general practitioner by name, a specific hospital department or eventually a specific social unit within the social care sector in a municipality.
-Both sender and recipient reference a [MedComCoreCareTeam](https://medcomfhir.dk/ig/core/StructureDefinition-medcom-core-careteam.html) and [MedComCorePractitionerRole](https://medcomfhir.dk/ig/core/StructureDefinition-medcom-core-practitionerrole.html), where the MedComCorePractitionerRole shall reference a [MedComCorePractitioner](https://medcomfhir.dk/ig/core/StructureDefinition-medcom-core-practitioner.html).
-Common for both references is that a name of the careteam or practitioner shall be included and there shall be a reference to sender or receiver organisation defined in the MedComCareCommunicationMessageHeader, in order to identify to which organisation the careteam or practitioner belongs.
+[Click here for more information about sender and recipient.](./StructureDefinition-medcom-careCommunication-communication.html#recipient-and-sender)

 ##### MedComCorePatient
 The [MedComCorePatient](https://medcomfhir.dk/ig/core/StructureDefinition-medcom-core-patient.html) profile is used in a CareCommunication.
 It is preferred that a CareCommunication is being sent for a patient with an official Danish civil registration number (CPR)-number.
 In cases where a CPR-number is not known, a replacement CPR-number (Danish: Erstatnings-CPR) shall be included.